AdobeDocs/analytics-platform.en/help/guided-analysis/types/usage.md

 ---
 # [!UICONTROL Usage] view

-The **[!UICONTROL Usage]** view provides valuable insight around the performance of your product or behavior of your users over time.
+The **[!UICONTROL Usage]** view provides valuable insight around the performance of your product or the behavior of your users over time.
 The horizontal axis of this report is a time interval, while the vertical axis measures your desired events.

 >[!VIDEO](https://video.tv.adobe.com/v/3421666/?learn=on)